Police ask for help to locate wanted Kansas felon after 2 chases - NewsBreak

 Police ask for help to locate wanted Kansas felon after 2 chases

-DOUGLAS COUNTY— Law enforcement authorities are asking for help to locate a 47-year-old convicted felon who has led police in the Lawrence...salinapost.com
+DOUGLAS COUNTY— Law enforcement authorities are asking for help to locate a 47-year-old convicted felon who has led police in the Lawrence...hutchpost.com

-DOUGLAS COUNTY— Law enforcement authorities are asking for help to locate a 47-year-old convicted felon who has led police in the Lawrence...salinapost.com
+DOUGLAS COUNTY— Law enforcement authorities are asking for help to locate a 47-year-old convicted felon who has led police in the Lawrence...hutchpost.com

 Comments / 0